 As competitive pressures really start to bear down on the industry, what constitutes a profitable use of time and resources can only come into greater focus.
 As such, firms’ means of coping with cross-border frameworks is set to become a burning competitive issue.

-Digital compliance solutions not only allow financial institutions to get faster answers to their regulatory questions, but frees up resources so that they can focus on customer experience and leverage their competitive advantage.
+Digital compliance solutions like a regulatory compliance software, not only allow financial institutions to get faster answers to their regulatory questions, but frees up resources so that they can focus on customer experience and leverage their competitive advantage.
 Many leading financial institutions are already showing that RegTech is the path to minimising risks and maximising opportunities.